 What is email fraud?

 The term “email fraud” refers to using email in a deceptive way to gain access to something valuable that belongs to someone else.
-This can be anything from using phishing attacks to obtain sensitive information from someone to delivering malware in a ransomware attack to take control of someone else’s computer network.
+Email fraud schemes can take various forms from using phishing attacks to obtain sensitive information from someone to delivering malware in a ransomware attack to take control of someone else’s computer network.

 The most common forms of email fraud are: